 How water and septic regulations need to be applied to any of the proposed housing models will be included in the pre-feasibility and feasibility studies.

 At the Coastal Communities conference, there was unanimous support for streamlining water license applications.
 There needs to be strong advocacy from all communities.
+Anticipate that rainwater collection will be implemented.

 What ideas does the Network have about increasing density on R2 lots to accommodate multi-residence development?
 Are there any fledgling proposals percolating?